psychemedia/storytelling-notes/fisherman_and_wife.md

 The old man thought for a while.
 Then he said, "Well, I don't want you.
 Go into the sea again," and he threw the fish into the water and went home.

-"Well," said his wife, when he got home, " what have you caught to-day?"
+"Well," said his wife, when he got home, "what have you caught to-day?"

 "Only one little fish," said the man, "a golden fish, and that I let go again, it begged so hard.
 'Put me in the blue sea again,' it said, 'and I will reward you, for whatever you wish I will do.'
 So I let it go, and did not ask anything."